How to Transfer Squarespace Sites to Another Account

 This post contains affiliate links.
 If you click and make a purchase, we might earn a small commission at no extra cost to you.
 We only recommend products we love and trust.
 Read our affiliate disclosure.

-Why Transfer a Squarespace Site?
+Why Should You Transfer a Squarespace Site to Another Account?

 Client handover